Skip to Content

 Sometimes, I choose to roast my peppers when making this stew.
 Trust me; it hits home differently.
 You can check out my chicken stew recipe to learn how I roast my bell peppers.

 Refrigerator: This recipe keeps well in the fridge.
-Be sure to cool the stew to room temperature before refrigerating in a resealable container.
+Be sure to cool the stew to room temperature before refrigerating it in a resealable container.
 Simply reheat in a pot over medium-low heat or microwave in a microwave-safe bowl when ready to serve.

-NOTE: In this recipe, I used a mixture of palm oil and vegetable oil. using both is not compulsory, it’s just a personal preference.
+NOTE: In this recipe, I used a mixture of palm oil and vegetable oil.
+Using both is not compulsory; it's just a personal preference.
 You can use either of the two or use the mixture as I did.
-It’s delicious either way!
+It's delicious either way!

 Note: This recipe was first published in June 2015.
 It was one of the few first recipes I published on the blog!
 I have since re-tested it, so here is the new and improved version, with new photos, clearer instructions, and metric measurements.